 In December of 2018, the City, the US Army Corps, and the State of South Carolina wrapped up a beach renourishment and groin rehabilitation project on Folly Beach.
 For more information on this project, SEE HERE.

 The City is moving forward with planning the next phase of groin rehabilitation.
 The last phase, completed along with the 2018 renourishment, has been a great success.
 The current projection is for phase 2 to occur along with the 2024 renourishment.
 The Master Plan is here: LINK TO PLAN

 The City conducts annual monitoring of the beach to gauge the width of the berm and the overall volume of sand.
 This helps us plan for the next renourishment cycle and also provides a baseline assessment should a major storm make emergency nourishment or federal relief necessary.

 Part of the City’s job is to maintain the protective berm created by renourishment.
-To this end we have set aside money in the budget for sand placement beyond the federal project on an ongoing basis as erosional hotspots occur.
+City Code 151.51 requires property owners to maintain their lots with 8′ elevation above sea level in the area immediately behind the public beach.
+The City has also set aside money for sand placement beyond the federal project on public property (primarily Nature Conservancy lots) behind the federal project.
 This proactive approach protects the integrity of the renourishment project and extends the life of the protective berm.

 Beach Management Plan